Melisende of Jerusalem: Church management

 The Holy Sepulchre (12th-century bell tower pictured) saw a reconstruction under Melisende.

 Melisende's patronage and strong personality led to a surge of architectural activity in Jerusalem.
 After she and Baldwin III were crowned, work started on enlarging the Church of the Holy Sepulchre.
 Folda argues that the project saw copious support from Queen Melisende and her cooperation with Patriarch William.
 The historian Nurith Kenaan-Kedar credits the Armenian characteristics of the Cathedral of Saint James in Jerusalem to the queen's support and influence.

 Melisende received a letter of encouragement from the famed monk Bernard of Clairvaux in 1144 or 1145, but in his next letter to the queen Bernard mentioned hearing "certain evil reports" of her.
-The "evil reports" might be related to the claim of an anonymous Premonstratensian monk from France, who wrote in his continuation of Sigebert of Gembloux's chronicle that in 1148 Melisende had poisoned Count Alfonso Jordan of Toulouse and arranged for the capture of his son Bertrand by the Muslims.
+The "evil reports" might be related to the claim of an anonymous Premonstratensian monk from France, who wrote in his continuation of Sigebert of Gembloux's chronicle that in 1148, Melisende had poisoned Count Alfonso Jordan of Toulouse and arranged for the capture of his son Bertrand by the Muslims.
 The monk wrote that the queen did this to ensure that Alfonso Jordan, a relative of the counts of Tripoli, would not threaten the possession of Tripoli by her brother-in-law Raymond and sister Hodierna.
 Melisende was on good terms with the Premonstratensians, however, and Barber attributes the monk's hostility to the "endemic misogyny of the monastic world".

-In filling key offices with trusted men, Melisende also turned her attention to the chancery: unwilling to retain her husband's confidant Elias as chancellor, she arranged for him to become bishop of Tiberias—a promotion he could not have refused.
-In 1145 Melisende appointed Ralph the Englishman, another newcomer, to succeed Elias as chancellor.
-In January 1146 the archbishop of Tyre, Fulcher of Angoulême, was elected to the patriarchate, succeeding William of Messines, who had died in September 1145.
+While filling key offices with trusted men, Melisende turned her attention to the chancery: unwilling to retain her husband's confidant Elias as chancellor, she arranged for him to become bishop of Tiberias—a promotion he could not have refused.
+In 1145, Melisende appointed Ralph the Englishman, another newcomer, to succeed Elias as chancellor.
+In January 1146, the archbishop of Tyre, Fulcher of Angoulême, was elected to the patriarchate, succeeding William of Messines, who had died in September 1145.
 Melisende insisted that Ralph be appointed to the vacated see of Tyre.
 Barber holds that Fulcher must have risen to the patriarchate with Melisende's support, yet he led the opposition to her choice of Ralph.
-The conflict over the see of Tyre marked the only time Melisende was at odds with the Church.
+The conflict over the see of Tyre marked the only time Melisende was at odds with the church.